White Sox vs. Rangers Player Props Betting Odds

-Luis Robert and Marcus Semien are among the players with prop bets on the table when the Chicago White Sox and the Texas Rangers play at Globe Life Field on Wednesday (beginning at 8:05 PM ET).
+Player prop betting options for Marcus Semien, Luis Robert and others are available in the Texas Rangers-Chicago White Sox matchup at Globe Life Field on Thursday, starting at 2:05 PM ET.

 Bet on this matchup or its props with BetMGM!